Table of Contents

 2. Payout Reconciliation

-If you enabled automatic payments and want to reconcile transactions settled in each payout, you will use this report.
+You will use this report if you enabled automatic payments and want to reconcile transactions settled in each payout.
 The Payment Reconciliation report matches payouts with batches of payments and other related transactions.

-The Balance Report shows your itemised transaction history.
+The Balance Report shows your itemized transaction history.
 It’s a CSV file that you can use in manual accounting.

 The Payment Reconciliation Report is a summary of your transactions within a specific date range.